quasar-team/CanModule/Documentation/sphinx-result/_sources/vendors/peak.rst.txt

 Both classes provide the standard generic CanModule API.
 Here the underlying vendor specific classes and the specific parameters are documented.

+The modules from the families PCAN USB and USB Pro are supported.

 The connection
 --------------